Redesigning Multi-Party Boarding for Efficiency and Ease

 Easier Group verification and board

 The gate agent scans the boarding pass of any group member.
-A pop-up displays the list of remaining group members, allowing the gate agent to quickly verify and select passengers to board together.A more flexible and convenient way to support partial group boarding.
+A pop-up displays the list of remaining group members, allowing the gate agent to quickly verify and select passengers to board together.A more flexible and convenient way to support partial group boarding when needed.

 Research